revolist/revogrid/readme.md

 </p>
 <h4 align="center">Powerful data grid component built on top of <a href="https://stenciljs.com" target="_blank">StencilJS</a>.</h4>
 <p align="center">
-Handles millions of cells and thousands columns easy and efficiently.
-<br>Any major framework or with no framework at all.
+Millions of cells and thousands columns easy and efficiently.
+Any major framework or with no framework at all.

 </p>